 Your housing options

-Based on your situation, we have provided some advice below for you to look at to help you with your housing needs:
+Based on your situation, these are the options open to you.
+We recommend that you look at the following to help you with your housing needs:

 You’re likely to find a privately rented property quicker than one from the Council.